 What Is Investment Income?

-Tax requirements for investments can be complicated, and it can be helpful for investors to work with a professional to see how taxes might impact a return on their investment.
-Doing so might also help ensure that investors aren’t overlooking anything as they explore avenues for favorable tax treatments.
+Tax requirements for investments can be complicated, and it may be helpful for investors to work with a professional to see how taxes might impact a return on their investment.
+Doing so might also help ensure that investors aren’t overlooking anything important when it comes to their investments and taxes.

-That said, it’s always helpful to enter into any discussion with some solid background information on when and how investments are taxed.
+That said, it’s beneficial to enter into any discussion with some solid background information on when and how investments are taxed.
 Typically, investments are taxed at one or more of these three times:

 In the following sections, we delve deeper into each of these situations that can lead to taxes on investments.